UBC-MDS/f1-2021-analysis/README.md

 ![Landing Page](/www/sketch/dashboard_demo_tab_1.gif)

 Our app opens on the Season Highlights page.
 On the left hand side you can either select Drivers or Teams: this selections determines what is shown in the cumulative season points plot to its right.
 Underneath the plot is a slider with which you can adjust the number of races shown in the plot.
-On the right hand side is a column with all the races that happened in 2021, in order of which they took place.
-Adjusting the slider will highlight here what races are currently included in the selection.
+On the right hand side is a table with all the races that happened in 2021, in order of which they took place.
+Adjusting the slider will highlight the races in the table that are currently included in the selection.

 ![Race Page](/www/sketch/dashboard_demo_tab_2.gif)